 Important is NOT that project you've been putting off; it's not checking your email to make sure you don't have any fires to put out today.
 Important is any activity or task that creates energy for you rather than draining it.
 Energy creating activities include drinking water, taking herbs, stretching, exercising, meditation, making art, journaling, brainstorming, or anything else that raises your vibration.
 Meeting a colleague or friend for coffee, going for a challenging hike, taking a long hot shower...
 These are the MOST IMPORTANT things to do first.
 It just takes a simple shift and a tweak.

 3 Things You Must Do When Managing a Crisis

 When we plan, whether it's for personal, small business, or non-profit development planning, the assumption is a successful outcome.
 We work hard to make sure the plan will lead us to profitability.
 But, many things cause delays or derail us from our end game.
 Most plans do not have a crisis component built into it, which is a mistake.
 ANYTHING could go wrong.
 I've seen some of the best-laid plans fail miserably because something went wrong.

-When a crisis occurs you might be able to maintain it internally without news leaking to the public, but more often than not the public finds out.
-So, plan for the plan failing, plan for a crisis and plan that the news will go public.
-Here are 3 things you must do when managing this kind of crisis.
+When a crisis occurs, you might be able to manage it internally without news leaking to the public.
+However, more often than not, the public finds out.
+So, plan for the fail, for a crisis, and for news going public.

 Breakdowns.
 It can happen.
 In fact, it happened to me, or shall I say, it happened to my car.
 But, it feels like a personal breakdown too.
 So why did this breakdown occur and what can I learn from it?
 Well to start, a key gauge in the car made it look like everything was fine.
 No lights were flashing, no check engine alerts.
 From where I was sitting, all seemed fine.
 Then yesterday, I heard this horrible knocking sound coming from the engine.
 Today, it broke down.